ThorxNxEriksen/ml_ops_02476/reports/README.md

 >
 > Answer:

 We managed our dependencies using a requirements.txt file, which contains a list of all the Python libraries and their versions used in our project.
 This ensures that every team member works with the same versions of the libraries, avoiding compatibility issues.
-The dependencies were manually curated by each member, so when a group member included a new tool, this was also added to the requirements.txt file.
+The dependencies were manually added by team members, so when a group member included a new tool, this was also added to the requirements.txt file.
 The requirements file includes essential libraries like PyTorch, scikit-learn, and Loguru, along with specific tools like timm for image models.
 If a new team member were to join, these are the steps to take in order to replicate our setup (in conda):
 1. Install Conda or Miniconda
 2. Run: conda create -n <environment_name> python=X.X -- creates a new local environment for the project
 3. Run: conda activate <environment_name> -- activate the environment that was just created